activenode/davinci-precutter/README.md

 1. If they don't, we can also sync them from the end and make a cut off at the end.
 This will ensure they can be in exact sync
 1. The final tool should not only combine these things and make them easily accessible (e.g. CLI) but also allow to add additional manual offset in case there was an audio/video delay (it probably just makes sense to substract/add it to `-ss`)

+## More ideas

+- Remove ehms and dedupde words like "I, I" or even stuff like 'ehm, so, ehm"

 ## Tools